silverstripe/cwp/docs/en/02_Features/01_Solr_search/01_Running_solr_locally.md

 ## Running

+### With localsolr

-To start the local server instance (if you are using the *silverstripe/fulltextsearch-localsolr* package), from your website root do:
+To start the local server instance from your run the following commands

 ```
 cd fulltextsearch-localsolr
 ./start.sh
 ```

 The screen should start filling with server messages.
+You will need to open another terminal to run any other commands.

+### With quickstart script

+The quickstart script will install a full Solr service that will be running (and starts on system boot as well).
+You won't need to do anything else after running the quickstart script.

+## Setting up the Solr index

-Now you can create the configuration files in another terminal.
+Now you can create the configuration files.
 Run the following from your website root:

 ```
 $ vendor/bin/sake dev/tasks/Solr_Configure verbose=1